 The Coast to Coast is a special walk and the enjoyment of it can be further enhanced by careful planning to fit your own unique requirements, aims, fitness, experience and any time constraints.
 We will help you draw up the itinerary that is right for you if you wish.

 Although some people have done the coast to coast walk in less than 12 days, this is only advisable for the super-fit and if you are prepared to compromise on not being able to fully explore and ponder.
 After all, the views and photo opportunities are timeless.

 14 days is the most common trip duration.

 If you wish to keep daily mileages shorter or include a rest day or too – with Grasmere, Kirkby Stephen and Richmond the main places – then you may wish to consider taking between 15-17 days.

-There are also those you like to comfortably ease along, have a couple of rest days and explore places you pass through, and so take upto 19 days.
+You may also like to comfortably ease along, have a couple of rest days and explore places you pass through, and so take up to 19 days.

 The long day over some of the most challenging terrain of the Lake District (17.5 miles) can be broken at Grasmere giving you a 9 mile day followed by an 8.5 mile day.
 Apart from giving you time to enjoy the inspiring landscapes the shorter days would allow you to take in some of the possible route deviations (eg Helvellyn between Grasmere & Patterdale).